ValeLang/Vale/docs/regions/Regions.md

 When we call a struct template and give it args, like `Map<int, str>`, one would think that `int` and `str` are the only arguments we're handing in.
 There's one hidden one, the struct's region.

+## HigherTyping Explicifies Default Region for Kind Calls (HTEDRKC)

+can we figure out at highertyping time whether we'll hand in a context region to a given CallSR?

+yes for types. not for functions.

+functions have overloads, so we're never sure if we've already handed in the region or not, we need to know the receiving function's type, which we don't know until overload resolutions which happens in the typing phase.

+but for structs and interfaces, we can know, because there's no overloading for those.

+actually wait, we couldnt specify the default region via parameter if we _tried_. so maybe it's fine to add it in. the only oddity is making sure it's the last parameter, coming even after all the default generic parameters.

 # Every Function Receives a Mutable Region (EFRMR)